-If you want to set up NAS for your Plex, we've got you covered
+Looking for a NAS to run Plex?
+These are the best enclosures.

 - Costly

-With 5 Gigabit Ethernet port, USB-C, and HDMI, the TVS-672N is about as future-proof as it gets.
-This is a beastly NAS for Plex.

-The best NAS for Plex in 2020 is the DiskStation DS220+
+The best NAS for Plex is the DiskStation DS220+

 Right now, if you're looking to pick up a NAS for Plex streaming, the best option is the DiskStation DS220+.
-The upgraded internal hardware makes it an enticing model in this category, and with two Gigabit Ethernet ports and robust software features, the NAS has the basics covered.
+The upgraded internal hardware makes it an enticing model in this category, and with two Gigabit Ethernet ports and robust software features, the NAS has all the basics covered.

-Plex media server is available natively on the DS220+, and you can install the Plex client (for streaming videos) on just about every platform out there.
+Plex's media server is available natively on the DS220+, and you can install the Plex client (for streaming videos) on just about every platform out there.
 From smart TVs to Android, iOS, Windows, macOS, and Linux, Plex makes it about as straightforward as it gets to stream your locally-streamed media collection on your connected devices.
+The best part is that the content is streamed locally within your home network doesn't count toward your internet bandwidth costs.

-As stated earlier, the DS220+ does a fantastic job with streaming Plex files in 4K, and it also has hardware-assisted 1080p transcodes that work reliably enough.
-As I said earlier, it's not recommended to use a NAS to transcode 4K files, but as long as you're only looking to stream them to various devices, the DS220+ is the ideal NAS enclosure for your needs.
+The DS220+ does a fantastic job with streaming Plex files in 4K, and it also has hardware-assisted 1080p transcodes that work reliably enough.
+Of course, it's not recommended to use a NAS to transcode 4K files, but as long as you're only looking to stream them to various devices, the DS220+ is the ideal NAS enclosure for your needs.

 Credits — The team that worked on this guide

-Harish Jonnalagadda is the Regional Editor of Android Central.
-A reformed hardware modder, he now spends his time writing about India's burgeoning phone market.
-Previously, he used to ponder the meaning of life at IBM.
+Harish Jonnalagadda is the Asia Editor at Android Central.
+A reformed hardware modder, he now spends his time writing about India's emerging technology trends.
 Contact him on Twitter at @chunkynerd.

 We may earn a commission for purchases using our links.
 Learn more.